 We are a team of dedicated and diverse leaders who are anchored in our core values of trust, courage, respect, curiosity and compassion.
 We seek to unravel the mysteries of the brain by taking a targeted approach to neuroscience.
-Our mission is to push boundaries, develop solutions and transform the lives of patients living with some of the most vexing neuroscience diseases, including schizophrenia, epilepsy and Parkinson's disease.
+Our mission is to push boundaries, develop solutions and transform the lives of patients living with some of the most vexing neuroscience diseases, including schizophrenia, Alzheimer's disease psychosis, epilepsy, panic disorder and Parkinson's disease.

 Our executive compensation program is closely linked to the achievement of our company performance goals and aligned with stakeholder interests.
-As summarized below, our performance was strong in 2021, including positive Phase 1b topline data for emraclidine, over \$500 million of innovative dealmaking and significant progress on our corporate citizenship goals.
-As such, we achieved a significant majority of our company performance goals that we set in the beginning of the year under our annual incentive plan and, accordingly, the payouts under these plans for 2021 were above target.
-With regard to long-term incentives, we continued to grant stock options which have realized in-the-money value due to our positive value-creating milestones in 2021 despite a generally challenging market backdrop for biotechnology and pharmaceutical companies.
+As summarized below, our performance was strong in 2022, including positive ambulatory blood pressure monitoring data for emraclidine, our lead product candidate, a nearly \$600 million capital raise, positive darigabat acute anxiety data and significant progress on our corporate citizenship goals.
+As such, we achieved a significant majority of our company performance goals that we set in the beginning of the year under our annual incentive plan and, accordingly, the payouts under these plans for 2022 were above target.
+With regard to long-term incentives, we continued to grant stock options which have realized inthe-money value due to our positive value-creating milestones in 2022 despite a generally challenging market backdrop for biotechnology and pharmaceutical companies.